tidymodels/extratests/tests/testthat/_snaps/glmnet-multinom.md

         predict(hpc_data, penalty = 0:1)
     Condition
       Error in `.check_glmnet_penalty_predict()`:
-      ! `penalty` should be a single numeric value. `multi_predict()` can be used to get multiple predictions per row of data.
+      ! `penalty` should be a single numeric value. i `multi_predict()` can be used to get multiple predictions per row of data.

 ---